 But this Resultant Set of Policies Report will not show all the Microsoft Group Policy settings.

 Group Policy Result Tool (GPResult.exe)

-To see the full set of Microsoft Group Policy settings however, you will have to Group Policy Results Tool.
-Open a command prompt window, type gpresult and hit Enter to see the parameter list.
+To see the full set of Microsoft Group Policy settings, however, you will have to use the Group Policy Results Tool.
+Open a command prompt window, type gpresult, and hit Enter to see the parameter list.